 In Eqs.~(\ref{eq:28}) and~(\ref{eq:29}), only $C^{\rm water}_p(T)$ and $C^{\rm ice}_p(T)$ are $T$-dependent variables, and the rest are just $T$-independent variables or constants.
-This means that Eq.~(\ref{eq:28}) captures the specific heat for water, whereas, Eq.~(\ref{eq:29}) is for ice (see the dashed and solid lines for water and ice in Fig.~\ref{fig:4}).
-The sketched freezing curve however, follows Eq.~(\ref{eq:27}), and is smooth here, implying there is no fluctuation in $Q$ during freezing, \textit{i.e.}, there is a continuous extraction of heat from the water-ice system.
-Recall here that the freezing curve in Fig.~\ref{fig:4} is not observable from the $C_p$ versus $T$ measurements alone, but exists as a sudden drop in the specific heat for $T = 273.16$K (freezing point) because $C^{\rm water}_p(T) > C^{\rm ice}_p(T)$ or $\xi^{\rm water} < \xi^{\rm ice}$.
+This means that Eq.~(\ref{eq:28}) captures the specific heat for water, whereas, Eq.~(\ref{eq:29}) is for ice (see dashed and solid lines for water and ice in Fig.~\ref{fig:4}).
+The sketched freezing curve however, follows Eq.~(\ref{eq:27}) and is smooth here, implying there is no fluctuation in $Q$ during freezing, \textit{i.e.}, there is a continuous extraction of heat from the water-ice system.
+Recall here that the freezing curve in Fig.~\ref{fig:4} is not observable from the $C_p$ versus $T$ measurement alone, but exists as a sudden drop in the specific heat for $T = 273.16$K (freezing point) because $C^{\rm water}_p(T) > C^{\rm ice}_p(T)$ or $\xi^{\rm water} < \xi^{\rm ice}$.
 This is the reason why temperature is not a proper variable to monitor at the freezing point of any thermally-driven finite-temperature continuous quantum phase transition.
-To those who are not comfortable with this reason, we aggravate the situation by claiming--- in any quantum matter, Eq.~(\ref{eq:27}) proves that there is no such thing as Landau first-order transition.